MarianoChaves/pygent/README.md

 ## Configuration

-Behaviour can be adjusted via environment variables:
+Behaviour can be adjusted via environment variables (see `docs/configuration.md` for a complete list):

 * `OPENAI_API_KEY` &ndash; key used to access the OpenAI API.
   Set this to your API key or a key from any compatible provider.